A-Aronaws/teamable/README.md

 # teamable
-This is an application for managing user profiles learned in an IT begginners course taught by "Techwold With Nana".
+This is an application for managing employee user profiles learned in an IT begginners course taught by "Techwold With Nana".

 ### To run the tests, execute